 This guide will show you:

-- A sample CV for university students better than most.
+- An example of a CV for a student in university that's better than most.

 - How to make the best university student job description for CVs.

-- How to write a university student CV that proves you’re hirable.
+- How to write a university student CV that proves you’re hireable.

 - Why you can’t just list generic CV skills (and what to do instead).